What is Relationship Abuse?

 What Are the Warning Signs of Abuse?

-- Comes on strong, says, “I love you” early, pressures for a commitment right away
+- Comes on strong, says, “I love you” early, and pressures for a commitment right away

 - Isolates partner from friends and family